-Figure 4 shows that different packet size distributions give rise to fundamentally different scaling behavior.
-The upper curve shows the power-law growth of the end-to-end delay of the Pareto distribution; here, the power is $\alpha/(\alpha - 1) = 2$.
-The middle curve shows the sightly superlinear $\Theta(H \log H)$ growth of the delay bounds for the exponential packet-size distribution.
+Fig. 4 shows that different packet size distributions give rise to fundamentally different scaling behavior.
+The upper curve shows the power-law growth of the end-to-end delay of the Pareto distribution; here, the power is $\alpha/(\alpha-1)=2$.
+The middle curve shows the sightly superlinear $\Theta(H\log H)$ growth of the delay bounds for the exponential packet-size distribution.
 For the Bernoulli distribution, we observe linear scaling, caused by the linear growth of the worst-case delay.
-Note that the growth rate lies well above the average rate E(Y) = 1 and is determined by the maximum packet length $y{\text{max}} = 2$.
+Note that the growth rate lies well above the mean packet size E(Y)=1 and is determined by the maximum packet length $y{\rm max}=2$.